-This super strong and super light material will be a real technological revolution: it is only one carbon atom thick, but it is much stronger than steel and extremely flexible.
+This super strong and super light material will be a true technological revolution: it is only one carbon atom thick, but it is much stronger than steel and extremely flexible.

-Since 2004, the year in which graphene was isolated by researchers, the list of patents that contemplate its use is getting longer and longer.
+Since 2004, the year in which graphene was isolated by researchers, the list of the patents that contemplate its use is always longer.

 Here are 10 applications with which graphene will change the world.